AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <li>A course structure XML file</li>
 </ul>
 ## 8.1 Course Packages in ZIP Format
 The two ZIP file formats MUST follow the specification defined at https://www.pkware.com/support/zip-app-note.
-When the ZIP file is used to package a course, it may contain media associated with the course AUs.
+When the ZIP file is used to package a course, it MUST contain the course structure XML file at its root directory and it MAY contain media associated with the course AUs.

 <ul><li>Any media included in a ZIP course package MUST use relative URL references in the Course Structure XML.</li>
 <li>Any media not included in a ZIP course package MUST use fully qualified URL references in the Course Structure XML</li>
-<li>A ZIP course package may contain a mix of fully qualified and relative URLs,provided the rules above are followed.</li>
+<li>A ZIP course package MAY contain a mix of fully qualified and relative URLs, provided the rules above are followed.</li>
 </ul>
 ## 8.2 Course Structure XML Without a ZIP File Package
 When a course structure XML file is provided without a ZIP file package, all URL references MUST be fully qualified.